 The trading dashboard is the heart of the buying process, where you’ll also find price charts and news reports on the stock.
 Opening an order ticket and getting ready to buy Alphabet shares involves simply entering the number of shares you want to trade.

 One feature to look out for is ‘All Sessions’ shares.
 Some brokers, IG included, offer markets in Alphabet shares on a 24/5 basis.
 While the Nasdaq exchange is officially open only during market hours, the broker provides a non-stop market in the stock.
 This helps minimise ‘Gapping Risk’, which occurs when news events provide an out-of-hours price shock.
 This would normally not be reflected in price until the exchange opened on the morning of the next trading session.

 Stop Loss and Take Profit orders can be put on your positions before or after you click the ‘Buy’ button.
-These risk-management instructions instruct the system to automatically sell some or all of your positions if price reaches a certain level.
-If price moves against you, Stop Losses will come into play.
+These risk-management instructions instruct the system to automatically sell some or all of your positions if the price reaches a certain level.
+If the price moves against you, Stop Losses will come into play.
 If it goes in your favour, Take Profits orders will crystalise some of your gains.
 This means you can manage your account on a 24/5 basis but without having to watch the price all the time.

 Once you’re happy that every box has been ticked, all it takes to trade Google shares is a click on your mouse or a tap of the screen.

 There are two common-sense but important tips from experienced traders to keep in mind.

 - Before you click ‘Buy’ or ‘Sell’ Google shares– Check if you are buying the shares outright or in Contracts for Difference (CFD) form.